 Finasteride is the single oral treatment in the selection and comes in the form of a pill.
-You should take Finasteride daily to counteract the effects of hormones on the hereditary hair loss.
+You should take Finasteride daily to stop the effects of hormones on hair loss.

 Minoxidil is a spray that should be applied twice daily and helps to promote growth and hinder hair loss in FPHL.

-PRP therapy self utilizes growth factors in the body to concentrate them and inject them into the scalp to encourage growth in a treatment plan of once-monthly sessions.
+PRP therapy uses growth factors in the body then concentrate them and inject them into the scalp to encourage growth.
+The treatment plan is a once-monthly session.

-Laser hair therapy implements wavelength controlled laser to impact cellular activity to promote hair growth.
+Laser hair therapy implements wavelength controlled laser to stop hair loss.
+It does this by influencing the hair cycle to promote hair growth.

 2.)
 Physical Trauma-Induced Hair Loss